New Zealand–Samoa relations: Nationalism and independence

-Post-independence

 Treaty of Friendship

 In August 1962, a Treaty of Friendship (Feagaiga o Uō in Samoan) was signed between both nations.
 The treaty contains seven articles which are as follows:

 Article I: Relations between New Zealand and Western Samoa shall continue to be governed by a spirit of close friendship.

 Article II: Where appropriate the two Governments shall consult each other on matters of mutual interest and concern.

 Article III: Each Government shall ensure that citizens of the other living within its territory are, in accordance with the normal practice between friendly states, given equitable treatment and full legal protection and access to the Courts.

 Article IV: The two Governments shall continue to work together to promote the welfare of the people of Western Samoa.
 In particular the Government of New Zealand will consider sympathetically requests from the Government of Western Samoa for technical, administrative and other assistance.
 In particular the Government of New Zealand will: